Wednesday, 17 July 2013

 Dominique decorated his Tarte aux Framboises with chocolate vermicelli but you could always dust with icing sugar.

-Let’s make the most of the sun, and our local produce while we can.
 Dominique's recipe is already bringing back wonderful memories of a fantastic ‘sejour’ in the Alpes.
+Let’s make the most of the sun, and our own local produce.
 Have you got a summer recipe to share?